Surfnerd Short Icon

 Mysteries surf guide

-Surf: General: Mysteries is the wave on the northern back beach of Anchor Point.
-A dirt area atop the cliffs offers camping and in peak winter holiday season can filled with more than fifty campervans with license plates from Poland to Portugal.
-Anchor Point is walking distance to the south, Killer's is walking distance and visible to the north.
+Mysteries is the wave located on the northern back beach of Anchor Point.
+It's a popular spot where surfers gather, especially during the peak winter holiday season when you can find over fifty campervans parked along the cliffs, with license plates from various countries all over Europe, from Poland to Portugal.
+It’s an easy walk from the nearby spots – Anchor Point is to the south and Killer's is to the north, making it a convenient option for surfers looking to explore the area.